Member of

 2/3 cup water

 Preheat oven to 350 degrees.
 Butter and flour (or Crisco/flour) 2x 9 by 5 loaf pans.
 Stir together sugar and oil.
 Stir in eggs and pumpkin.
 Combine dry ingredients in a separate bowl, mix well.
 Blend dry mix into wet mixture, alternating water and dry mixture (about 1/3 of each, each time).
 Divide batter between the two pans.
 Bake for (the original recipe said 40 minutes, but you’ll need to figure out how long extra for your oven) 75 minutes or until toothpick comes out clean.
-Let stand 10-15 minutes, remove from pan and cool.
-When you remove from the pan, you’ll find out how good a job you did buttering/flouring; I always seem to miss a few spots.
+Let stand 10-15 minutes, remove from pan and cool completely on a wire rack.